Skip to content

 uv add git+https://github.com/undef13/splifft.git

 This will install the absolutely minimal core dependencies used under the src/splifft/models directory.
-Higher level components, e.g. inference, training or CLI components must be installed via optional depedencies, as specified in the project.optional-dependencies section of pyproject.toml, for example:
+Higher level components, e.g. inference, training or CLI components must be installed via optional dependencies, as specified in the project.optional-dependencies section of pyproject.toml, for example:

 # enable the built-in configuration, inference and CLI

-uv add "splifft[config,inference,cli]"
+uv add "splifft[config,inference,cli,web]"

 This will install splifft in your venv.